All Episodes

 And 78% believing there is life elsewhere.

-Yeah, oh yes.
+Yeah, oh, yes.

 I think those people are realizing that they are losing the war when it comes to public opinion.

-And therefore, I think the rearguard actions that are being fought are getting infinitely more vicious.
+And therefore, I think the rear guard actions that are being fought are getting infinitely more vicious.

-They are going to take a personal side against researchers, against people who are taking
+They're going to take a personal side against researchers, against people who are taking these issues seriously and looking into them with integrity and seriousness.

 What do you do now?

-When a television show approaches you now after the NOVA experience, how do you vet
+When a television show approaches you now after the NOVA experience, how do you vet them?

-Well, to tell you the truth, Art, I don't know that I have an absolute way of going
+Well, to tell you the truth, Art, I don't know that I have an absolute way of going about protecting myself.

-I don't think in a way you can.
+I don't think, in a way, you can.

-There's a certain sense of the roll of the dice about it, and I did trust the NOVA people because they had that reputation.
+There's a certain sense of the roll of the dice about it.

-And of course, one of the things that I should just add on the NOVA program, one of the things Abductees who I presented on the program, who willingly came forward because it was NOVA, wrote to the producer and said, he also spoke to her personally, but he sent her a letter saying he wanted to be tested in any way.
+And of course, one of the things that I should just add on the NOVA program, one of the abactees who I presented on the program, who willingly came forward because it was NOVA, wrote to the producer and said,

-Any members of his family, x-rays, MRIs, anything they wanted to do, he was willing to do it.
+he also spoke to her personally, but he sent her a letter saying he wanted to be tested in any way, medically, psychologically, interviewed by psychiatrists, whatnot, polygraph tests, anything, any members of his family, x-rays, MRIs, anything they wanted to do, he was willing to do it.

-It said on the program that I had somehow not cooperated with them, and they said this in a letter afterwards, and had prevented anybody from being tested.
+And they said no and said on the program that I had somehow not cooperated with them, and they said this in a letter afterwards, and had prevented anybody from being tested.

 Well, all I can say is it's beginning to seem like a war.